jeelabs/esp-link/README.md

 variables to define.
 (I have not used the esptool for flashing, so I don't know whether what's in the Makefile for that works or not.)

-In order to OTA-update the esp8266 you should "export ESP_HOSTNAME=..." with the hostname or IP address of your module.
+In order to OTA-update the esp8266 you should `export ESP_HOSTNAME=...` with the hostname or IP address of your module.

 This project makes use of heatshrink, which is a git submodule.
 To fetch the code: